-This NP is set in the context of the 'Climate Emergency' declared by both Preston and Wyre Council's.
-Preston City Council pledged that its own activities would be net zero by 2030 and Wyre pledging to reduce its own emissions by at least 78% by 2035.

-The NP seeks to reflect the new climate commitments and aims to have climate change as a central theme running through the plan.

-The NP seeks to promote connectivity of the new and existing green spaces (green infrastructure) and water spaces (blue infrastructure) in BNDP 01, identifying and protecting Local Green Spaces in BNDP 02, promote active travel and offer safe alternative modes of transport ultimately reducing the need to travel, promoting social cohesion, health and wellbeing in policy BNDP 03, tighter requirements in line with the NPPF on effective surface water drainage measures including SUDS in BNDP 04 and new housing to be use nationally recognised housing quality standards such in policy BNDP 05.

-As Preston and Wyre Council's review and updates policies in response to the Climate Emergency, so this NP will be reviewed.
+- 3.7 This NP is set in the context of the 'Climate Emergency' declared by both Preston and Wyre Councils.
+Preston City Council pledged that its own activities would be net zero by 2030 and Wyre is pledging to reduce its own emissions by at least 78% by 2035. - 3.8 The NP seeks to reflect the new climate commitments and aims to have climate change as a central theme running through the plan. - 3.9 The NP seeks to promote connectivity of the new and existing green spaces (green infrastructure) and water spaces (blue infrastructure) in BNP01, identifying and protecting Local Green Spaces in BNP02, promote active travel and offer safe alternative modes of transport ultimately reducing the need to travel, promoting social cohesion, health and wellbeing in policy BNP03, tighter requirements in line with the NPPF on effective surface water drainage measures including SUDS in BNP 04 and new housing to use nationally recognised housing quality standards through policy BNP05. - 3.10 As Preston and Wyre Councils review and update policies in response to the Climate Emergency, so this NP will be reviewed.